 68. Fill the Screen with as Much Image as Possible

 Make sure that you get as much screen space used up as possible for the biggest viewing experience.
 Adjust how close your projector is to the screen, adjust the focus, and adjust the zoom so that you use up all that size on the screen that you purchased.

 69. Don’t Forget to Tether Your Screen Securely

-If you do decide to use an inflatable outdoor movie screen or opt instead for a standing or hanging one, then make sure you tether it as a securely as you possibly can to the ground or wall.
+If you do decide to use an inflatable outdoor movie screen or opt instead for standing or hanging one, then make sure you tether it as securely as you possibly can to the ground or wall.
 All screens available to buy online will come with ties and pegs, so make sure it’s really well secured to stop any wobbling or swaying in the wind… or worst-case scenarios it moving around whilst you are trying to watch the movie.

 70. Don’t Use a Bedsheet as Your Projector Screen

 Whilst it might be tempting to try and save money by using a bedsheet as your outdoor movie screen, I don’t advise it.
 It can be see-through, will blow in the wind, and will have creases in it, meaning the viewing experience is dramatically reduced.
 It seems pointless to spend money on a decent projector for your backyard movie parties if you are then just going to watch the film on a bedsheet.
 For the best possible experience, buy or build something that’s fit for purpose.